Many people believe that matcha and green tea are the same things. However, the major difference between matcha and green tea is the flavor profile.

 What is Matcha?

-Matcha is exactly what you think it is, a green powdered tea that is extremely delicious!
+Matcha is exactly what you think it is.
+A green powdered tea that is extremely delicious!

 What is Green Tea?

-Matcha vs Green Tea
+The Real Similarities and Differences Between Matcha vs Green Tea

 1) The physical appearance and the processing of matcha tea and green tea are different.
 The highest quality of matcha powders are stone ground while green tea is not grounded at all.
-It is left in its natural state, the plucked leaves, and then processed accordingly.
+It is left in its natural state, the picked leaves, and then processed accordingly.

-If you haven’t finished your boba cup yet, continue learning more about matcha here or green tea here.
-These two articles go further into the individual teas and why they’re so popular, especially in the boba industry.
+Feel free to learn more if you’re interested in matcha or green tea.
+These two articles go further into each individual drink.
+Like why they’re so popular in the boba and bubble tea industry.